:: taghycardia ::

 - to thank the author

 taghycardia is freeware and provided without any warranty.
 Use at your own risk.
 In no circumstances the author shall be liable for any damage incurred as a result of using the program.
+Please read the documentation, make sure you understand the purpose of the program, and review carefully the changes it offers prior to applying them.

 Feel free to write on anything concerning the program to firstname.lastname@example.org or comment right here: